RPGroup-PBoC/RegSeq/README.md

 ## Overview
 This is a GitHub repository for Reg-Seq, an experimental protocol that determines the binding energy matrix for regulatory regions of the genome.
 The website for the original Reg-Seq paper can be found [here](https://www.rpgroup.caltech.edu/RNAseq_SortSeq/).

+**Check out the Wiki tab to see the full experimental protocol for Reg-Seq**.

 ## Layout
 The repository is split into four main directories, many of which have subdirectories.
 This structure has been designed to be easily navigable by